Terms of Service

 7. Your right to cancel

-Under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013, you have the right to cancel your subscription within 14 days of the date of purchase, without giving a reason.
+Under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013, you have the right to cancel within 14 days of the date you subscribe, without giving a reason.

 For full details, see our refund and cancellation policy.